Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Introduction

 \newcolumntype{C}[1]{>{ }p{#1}}

 \paragraph{Nonlinear dynamics functions of mechanical systems} The field of dynamics consists of kinematic equations describing the motion of a system via position, velocity, and acceleration, as well as kinetics, which evolves around the causal effects of generalized forces on the motion of body masses.
-We assume that we have a thorough understanding of the system's kinematics which yields a generalized coordinate description as well as implicit constraint equations.
-When it comes to structured modeling we are interested in utilizing knowledge on the causal relationships between the system's mass, impressed forces, and its motion.
+We assume that we have a thorough understanding of the system's kinematics, which yields a generalized coordinate description as well as implicit constraint equations.
+When it comes to structured modeling, we are interested in utilizing knowledge on the causal relationships between the system's mass, impressed forces, and its motion.
 In most modern analytical mechanics textbooks \cite{kane1985dynamics, featherstone2014rigid}, the term \emph{dynamics} is used as a direct substitute for kinetics.

-The configuration of a rigid-body mechanical system is described via the generalized position, velocity, and acceleration, which are denoted by the vectors $q(t)$, $\dot{q}(t)$, and $\ddot{q}(t)$, respectively.
+We assume that the configuration of a rigid-body mechanical system is described via the generalized position, velocity, and acceleration, which are denoted by the $n$-dimensional vectors $q(t)$, $\dot{q}(t)$, and $\ddot{q}(t)$, respectively.
 Although these vectors depend on time $t$, we generally omit the time dependence for these and other variables if this is clear from the context.
 Further, a specific discrete-time instant is denoted by the subscript $k$, the subsequent discrete-time step by $k+1$.
 In addition, the system is subject to a control input $u(t)$ or $u_k \in \mathbb{R}^{w}$.
-The control input induces forces onto the system, which change the system's total energy.
-Further, we assume that the mechanical system is \emph{fully observable}.
-That is, we can directly measure the state variables or, use state estimation techniques to obtain a reasonable state estimate.
+The control input induces actuation forces $\Fu(q,\dot{q},u)$ onto the system, which change the system's total energy.
+In the case of robots with actuated joints, $\Fu$ typically represents all forces that are caused by friction and actuation inside the joints.
+In this case, $\Fu$ is referred to as joint torques (usually being denoted as $\tau$).
+Many mechanical systems are control-affine that is $\Fu = B(q,\dot{q})u$ with $B(q,\dot{q}) \in \mathbb{R}^{n\times w}$.
+For the sake of brevity, we assume that the mechanical system is \emph{fully observable}.
+That is, we can directly measure the state variables, or obtain a state estimate.

-The \emph{transition dynamics} $f_{\text{T}}(q_{k}, \dot{q}_{k},u_k)$ denotes a function from the current state-control vector to the next state, writing
+The \emph{transition dynamics} $f_{\text{T}} : \mathbb{R}^{2n+w} \rightarrow \mathbb{R}^{2n}$ denotes a function from the current state-control vector to the next state, writing